christianolander/cat-mode/README.md

 ### From Release

 1. Download the latest release from the [Releases](https://github.com/christianolander/cat-mode/releases) page
-2. Move Cat Mode.app to your Applications folder
+2. Move catmode.app to your Applications folder
-3. Launch Cat Mode
+3. Launch catmode
 4. Grant necessary permissions when prompted:
    - Accessibility
    - Input Monitoring